raghebbenhamouda/AWS-Certified-Developer---Associate/README.md

 - Can set per-stage request limit to avoid account-level throttling
 - Stage Variables
     - API Gateway equivalent of environment variables
-    - Used to parametrize configuration values
+    - Used to change configuration values without deploying the api
-    - Can be passed to Lambda/HTTP endpoints as context to configure specific parameters
-    - Example: Stage variable that points to a Lambda alias for testing different versions
+    - Can be used in: `Lambda function ARN`, `HTTP Endpoint`, `Parameter mapping templates`
+    - Use cases:
+        - Configure HTTP endpoints your stages talk to (dev, test, prod…)
+        - Pass configuration parameters to AWS Lambda through mapping templates

     - You need to add the correct resource-based policy via CLI to each Lambda alias
+    - Stage variables are passed to the ”context” object in AWS Lambda
+## API Gateway – Canary Deployment

+- Possibility to enable canary deployments for any stage (usually prod)
+- Choose the % of traffic the canary channel receives
+- This is blue / green deployment with AWS Lambda & API Gateway

+## AWS API Gateway Swagger / Open API spec
+- Common way of defining REST APIs, using **API definition as code**
+- Import existing Swagger / OpenAPI 3.0 spec to API Gateway
+    - Method
+    - Method Request
+    - Integration Request
+    - Method Response
+- Can export current API as Swagger / OpenAPI spec
+- Swagger can be written in YAML or JSON
+- Using Swagger we can generate SDK for our applications

 ## Usage Plans

-- Can define configurations for customers to be able to access APIs as service
+- If you want to make an API available as an offering ($) to your customers
-- Users must supply API Key in the `x-api-key` header with their API calls
+- `Users must supply API Key in the `x-api-key` header with their API calls`
 - Settings that can be modified
     - Who can access API stages and methods
     - How many calls they can make and how frequently